Contributing Gear Writer

 If you’ve made it this far, thanks for reading.
 We’ll be doing our best to keep this article updated as board shorts go in and out of stock online.
 We will also keep you posted as we’re able to try any new board shorts or if any durability problems arise.

 Editor’s Note: Surfing somewhere colder?
 Check out our guide to The Best Wetsuits.
 If you’re surfing in the tropics, we’ve also reviewed The Best Springsuits, The Best Wetsuit Jackets, and The Best Rash Guards.
-For more gear reviews and features on The Inertia, click here.
+For more surf gear reviews and features on The Inertia, click here.

 Wetsuit lineup

-The Best Wetsuits for Surfing of 2024
+The Best Wetsuits of 2025

 Want to keep warm and perform at your best while surfing in cold water?
 Look no further.
-These are the best wetsuits for surfing of 2024 Read more…
+These are the best wetsuits of 2025.
+Read more…

 Best Women's Board Shorts